 Sometimes a more formal discussion may be needed.
 For example, some parents may want to have in-depth conversations about cannabis if their family has a history of substance use disorders.
 In this case, ask permission from your kid and arrange a time to have a conversation.
 Like everyone, teens tend to be more receptive to dialog if they are included in the decisions about when and how to talk.

-Start early and talk often:
+Start early and talk often

 Start cannabis conversations with your kid before they start asking questions about it or consider experimenting with it.
 Your kids will need a different conversation in middle school than they will in high school or college.
 Conversations don’t need to be long.
 Simply asking questions and sharing your family’s values when opportunities arise can be effective.
 Adjust your conversations as needed to make them age appropriate.
 Check out The Cannabis Conversations Toolkit from Youth Now to learn more about the different types of conversations for different age groups.